aliiyousefzadeh/Chicago-Rideshare-Shared-Trip-Authorization-Prediction/README.md

 After selecting the final model, the model is trained using training set and evaluated with testing set.

 # Results
-Our best model achieved an accuracy of 89%, which is a significant improvement over the baseline accuracy of 50%.
+Our best model achieved an accuracy of 89%, which is a significant improvement, with a loss of 0.29.
 This indicates that our model is able to make relevantly accurate predictions on whether a trip will be shared or not.
 Considering only using 5 factors to see if a trip will be shared or not, we achieved a reasonable accuracy.

 # Acknowledgment
 We would like to acknowledge the City of Chicago for providing the [Transportation Network Providers Trips dataset](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p) used in this project.